Pre-analysis protocol for an observational study on the effects of adolescent sports participation on health in early adulthood: Baseline covariates

-Recorded as the response to the question: ``Is (your teen) a boy or a girl?''.
-If the respondant refused the survey assumed the child is a boy.
-For source see \mycode{10) TEENSEX} and \mycode{916) I-GENDER} in the Wave 1 codebook RANGE: 0 to 1 \begin{itemize}[noitemsep] \item 0 = Male \item 1 = Female \end{itemize}
+\item \textbf{Gender of the subject:} Recorded as the response to the question: ``Is (your teen) a boy or a girl?''.
+If the respondent refused the survey assumed the child is a boy.
+For source see \mycode{10) TEENSEX} and \mycode{916) I-GENDER} in the Wave 1 codebook.
+The values are coded as $0$ for male, and $1$ for female.